Nungthel Leima: Description

+The name Thoudu Nungthel Leima (ꯊꯧꯗꯨ ꯅꯨꯡꯊꯦꯜ ꯂꯩ, IPA: //tʰəu.du núŋ.tʰel lə́i.ma//) or Thoudu Nungthen Leima (ꯊꯧꯗꯨ ꯅꯨꯡꯊꯦꯟ ꯂꯩꯃ, //tʰəu.du núŋ.tʰen lə́i.ma//) is described as the deity of the first citizen (ꯈꯨꯟꯖꯥ ꯑꯍꯥꯟꯕ).

 The Goddess Leimarel Sidabi incarnated herself as a little girl and laid herself on a stone slab in the riverbed.
 On the same day, God Koubru and Goddess Kounu were walking nearby.
 Koubru got very thirsty, so he went down the riverside to drink water.
 He found the girl on the river bed.
 Koubru shouted three times asking if there was anyone for the baby girl.
 Since no one responded, Koubru and Kounu took the girl to their divine home.
 The girl was adopted as their own daughter.
 She was given three names.
 She was called Ipok Leima because she was found in the stream.
 She was also named Thoudu Nungthel Leima because she was found lying on a stone slab.
 And, her final name was Taipang Nganpi because she was beautiful as well as bright.

 Husband and suitor

 Nungthel Leima is married to God Loyalakpa.
 However, she was once admired by God Khoriphaba.
 Once Khoriphaba was offered a chance by God Koubru to choose any lady of his own desire from the latter's place.
 Unfortunately, Goddess Nungthel Leima was chosen by Khoriphaba.
 But since Nungthel Leima was already married, God Koubru could not give Khoriphaba the chosen lady.
 Koubru did not want to take back his own words.
 So, he asked Khoriphaba to choose a lady once again but he should do it blindfolded.
 Blindfolded Khoiriphaba tried to choose but could not get Goddess Nungthel Leima.
 This event is enacted by the maibis in the Lai Haraoba festival till present times.